 What Is Aromatherapy?

 Aromatherapy may be defined as the art and science of utilizing naturally extracted aromatic essences from plants to help balance, harmonize and promote the health and wellness of body, mind, and spirit.
 As a holistic practice, Aromatherapy can be both a preventative approach and an active method to employ during acute and chronic stages of illness or disease.

 “Aromatherapy is more thoroughly defined as the skilled and controlled use of essential oils for physical and emotional health and well-being.
 Science is now confirming what has been known for centuries: essential oils have healing properties on both physical and emotional levels.
 Absorbed through the skin and via the olfactory-brain connection through inhalation, they have been considered among the most therapeutic and rejuvenating of all botanical extracts throughout the ages.”

 Valerie Gennari Cooksley, Aromatherapy: Soothing Remedies to Restore, Rejuvenate and Heal

-  - Dilute the essential oil(s) in organic carrier oil and rub on the skin (a warm rice pack – heat can help the oil soak in).
+- Dilute the essential oil(s) in an organic carrier oil and rub on the skin (a warm rice pack – heat can help the oil soak in).